 The Delorme InReach Explorer that I installed is primarily for sending SOS messages.
 The Iridium satellite network has global coverage.
 It also allows you to send an email directly via satellite, bypassing the local cellular networks, to communicate with the monitoring station.

-Above: Cameras that give Sunil a 360 degree view from inside the Four Wheel Camper
+Cameras that give a 360 degree view from inside the Four Wheel Camper.

-TCM: That’s neat, and potentially a life saver.
+That’s neat, and potentially a lifesaver.
 Your camper certainly doesn’t look like a typical Four Wheel Camper.
 How did you go about designing it?

-Sunil: I designed it with the Four Wheel Camper team.
-I told them what I wanted including the layout, specifications, and diesel appliances.
-I wanted the camper to sleep three people, have a full kitchen, a toilet, and water heater.
+I designed it with the Four Wheel Camper team.
+The layout, specifications, and diesel appliances were all a part of the planning process.
+I wanted the camper to sleep three people, have a full kitchen, a toilet, and a water heater.
 The biggest challenge was the pass-through.
-That took a lot of work, and design.
+That took a lot of work and design.

-Above: The kitchen in Sunil’s Four Wheel Camper
+The kitchen cabinetry is white in Sunil’s Four Wheel Camper.

-Sunil: I wanted one fuel source for all tasks, and that was diesel.
-The cooktops, the space heater, and the water heater are all diesel powered.
+I wanted one fuel source for all tasks, and that was diesel.
+The cooktops, the space heater, and the water heater are all diesel-powered.

-Above: Panels for the electrical controls, fuses, shore power, some internal lights
+The panels for the electrical controls, fuses, shore power, and some internal lights.

 Above: The pass-through in the Four Wheel Camper and Fuso

-Above: The pass-through is sealed to prevent leakage – photo from the exterior of the truck and camper
+The pass-through is sealed to prevent water leakage.
+This photo was taken from the exterior of the truck and camper.

-Above: The pass-through is sealed to prevent leakage – photo from the inside of the truck and camper
+The pass-through is sealed to prevent leakage.
+The photo was taken from the inside of the truck and camper.

 I wanted a large pass-through, mainly for security.
 If I am parked in a foreign country and there’s a problem, I can get from the cabin to the driver’s seat without going outside.
 I can also use it to access the camper during bad weather.
 It’s a bit of a chore to crawl through, but it can be done.

-Above: In Joshua Tree National Park on an unmaintained trail
+The Fuso in Joshua Tree National Park on an unmaintained trail.

 Above: The 80″x48″ bed in the back of the camper

-Sunil: The rig actually features two beds, a 80” x 48” bed in the back of the camper, and the dinette converts into another 80” x 48” bed.
+The rig actually features two beds, an 80” x 48” bed in the back of the camper, and the dinette converts into another 80” x 48” bed.

 Above: The shower and changing area tracks on the ceiling

-Above: Sunil’s 2006 Mitsubishi Fuso FG and 2013 Four Wheel Camper in Randsburg, California
+Sunil’s 2006 Mitsubishi Fuso FG and 2013 Four Wheel Camper in Randsburg, California.

-Sunil: This year I’ve been doing short trips.
+This year I’ve been doing short trips.
 I went to Overland Expo, Joshua Tree National Park, and Avila beach.
 I’m just learning about the truck and camper.
-Jonathan Hanson of Overland Expo is arranging a three day session to help me break it in and learn the ropes.
+Jonathan Hanson of Overland Expo is arranging a three-day session to help me break it in and learn the ropes.

 I will be going to Baja, Mexico later this year, and South America sometime next year.
 Mostly I will be traveling overseas.
 I grew up in India and I know how bad the roads can be.
 So I am rigged for any terrain.